Pwd9000-ML/terraform-azurerm-tests/README.md

 ## Usage Example 2 - Run Test Plan and Apply Plan

 **WARNING:** This test will create resources in your environment.
 Please be aware of cost and also please be aware of the environment used.
-When applying new resources ensure you are using a test subscription or resource group inside of your configuration file being targeted by the `path:` input.
+When applying new resources ensure you are using a test subscription or test resource group inside of your test configuration file being targeted by the `path:` input or by using testing vars via a test tfvars file.
 See [Marketplace_Example_Tests.yml](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments/blob/master/.github/workflows/Marketplace_Example_Tests.yml) for examples.

 ```yaml